WW Recipe of the Day - Slow Cooker Szechuan Chicken and Broccoli

 - Season to taste with additional salt, pepper and soy sauce.

 - Serve with brown rice and additional soy sauce, if desired

-Recipe adapted from: Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes by Phyllis Good
+Recipe adapted from: Fix-It and Forget-It Big Cookbook: 1400 Best Slow Cooker Recipes (affiliate link) by Phyllis Good

 If you like slow cooker Szechuan Chicken and Broccoli you might also like: